Memphis Murder and Assault Attorney

 - Aggravated Assault: This involves causing serious bodily injury, using a deadly weapon, or assaulting someone in a manner that is especially dangerous.
 You may face a Felony Class C, which includes 3 to 15 years in prison and fines up to $10,000.

 - Domestic Assault: Assault that occurs between individuals in a domestic relationship, such as spouses, partners, or family members.
-Depending on the case, this could classify as a Class A Misdemeanor or Class E Felony.
-If aggravated or if there are multiple offenses, can lead to 1 to 6 years in prison and fines up to $3,000.
+Depending on the case, this could be classified as a Class A Misdemeanor or Class E Felony.
+If aggravated or if there are multiple offenses, it can lead to 1 to 6 years in prison and fines up to $3,000.

 - Assault with a Deadly Weapon: Assault involving the use of a weapon capable of causing serious injury or death.
 This is a Felony Class C, which carries 3 to 15 years in prison and fines up to $10,000.
 Class B, which applies in more severe cases, carries 8 to 30 years in prison and fines up to $25,000.